 The Protocol provides detailed procedures for the handling of requests, from start to finish.
 Whenever a prosecutor, prosecution agency or association of prosecutors claims to be in difficulty and requests assistance, the IAP has in place mechanisms to ensure the effective, just, and timely processing of the request to achieve an outcome which appropriately addresses the basis of the request, satisfies the objects of the IAP, and promotes the rule of law.

-A Standing Committee on Prosecutors in Difficulty is established, drawn from the Executive Committee and the Senate, and this will advise the President on how best to respond to the difficulties which confront prosecutors in particular situations.
+A Standing Committee on Prosecutors in Difficulty (SCPID), drawn from the Executive Committee and the Senate, guided by the Protocol, advises the President on how best to respond to the difficulties which confront prosecutors in particular situations.

-The Protocol is now available on the IAP website, and prosecutors are urged to familiarize themselves with its objectives and procedures.
+The Protocol is available on the IAP website, and prosecutors are urged to familiarize themselves with its objectives and procedures.